-Change Rationale DER Notification Date Notified Method Baseline for storage tank water heater increase to 0.62 EF New manufacturing standards effectively make 0.62 EF the lowest efficiency possible to manufacture New to this Plan New
+Change Rationale DER Notification Date Notified Method Baseline for storage New manufacturing standards New to this Plan New tank water heater effectively make 0.62 EF the increase to 0.62 EF lowest efficiency possible to manufacture

 The program's participation and gas savings goals were developed based on historical program performance and expected participation throughout the Triennial period.
 The budget was determined based on the costs needed to rebate the expected number of eligible units and the appropriate rebate amounts per efficiency level.